Pottsville, Pennsylvania: Sports

 Pottsville fielded a team in the National Football League between 1925 and 1929 called the Pottsville Maroons.

 Pottsville also had two leagues associated with Little League Baseball: Pottsville (Rotary) Little League, and Railway Park Little League.
 Railway Park was the U.S. Eastern Regional representative in the 1997 Little League World Series.
 These leagues have merged to become Pottsville Area Little League.

 In 1928, Pottsville played a game in New York City against the New York Giants.

 Media

 Newspapers

 The Republican Herald is the local daily newspaper serving Pottsville.

 Broadcast media

 The area is also served by local television stations from the Scranton/Wilkes-Barre area.
 They include WNEP-TV 16 (ABC), WYOU-TV 22 (CBS), WBRE-TV 28 (NBC), WVIA-TV 44 (PBS) and WOLF-TV 56 (FOX).
 Two radio stations broadcast from Pottsville: WAVT-FM 101.9-FM (Hot AC) and WPPA 1360-AM 105.9-FM (Talk & Sports).

-Communications

-Dial telephone service came to Pottsville on August 30, 1956, with Mayor George Heffner making the first call on the new MArket 2 exchange, which still exists.
-Since then five exchanges have been added to serve the city.